munki/S3Middleware/README.md

+> **Maintainer needed**
+> This middleware was ported from Python to Swift for Munki 7 by Greg Neagle.
+However, Greg does not actually use this middleware and is not particularly motivated to support it.
+If you or your organization rely on this middleware, please consider taking over the responsibility for maintaining it.

 This is a project that builds an s3 middleware plugin for Munki 7.

 It is a port of Wade Robson's s3 auth middleware: